On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Bivariant -theory

 For the definition of the bivariant $A$-theory of $p$, we consider those retractive spaces over $E$ that define families of homotopy finite retractive spaces over the fibers of $p$, parametrized by the points of $B$.

 \begin{defn} Let $p\colon E\to B$ be a fibration.
-The category $\Rfd(p)\subset \calR(E)$ is the full subcategory of all objects $E \overset{i}{\rightarrowtail} X \xrightarrow{r} E$ such that: \begin{enumerate} \item the composite $pr$ is a fibration, and \item for each $b\in B$, the space $(pr)\inv(b)$ is homotopy finite as an object of $\calR(p\inv(b))$ (with the obvious structure maps). \end{enumerate} \end{defn}
+The category $\Rfd(p)\subset \calR(E)$ is the full subcategory of all objects $E \overset{i}{\rightarrowtail} X \xrightarrow{r} E$ such that: \begin{enumerate} \item the composite $p \circ r$ is a fibration, and \item for each $b\in B$, the space $(p \circ r)\inv(b)$ is homotopy finite as an object of $\calR(p\inv(b))$ (with the obvious structure maps). \end{enumerate} \end{defn}

+From our general assumption on $B$, it follows that for every object $(X, i,r)$ of $\Rfd(p)$, the pair $(X,i(E))$ is homotopy equivalent to a relative CW-complex.
+(This is a special case of Lemma \ref{CW-homotopy-type}.)
+We define a cofibration, resp.~weak equivalence, in $\Rfd(p)$ to be a morphism which is a cofibration, resp.~weak equivalence, in $\calR(E)$.

-\begin{prop} For every fibration $p: E \to B$, the category $\Rfd(p)$ is a Waldhausen subcategory of $\calR(E)$.
-Moreover, it satisfies the ``2-out-of-3" axiom (i.e. it is saturated in the terminology of \cite{Waldhausen(1985)}) and admits functorial factorizations of morphisms into a cofibration followed by a weak equivalence. \end{prop} \begin{proof} Define a cofibration, resp.~weak equivalence, in $\Rfd(p)$ to be a morphism which defines a cofibration, resp.~weak equivalence, in $\calR(E)$.
-Since $\Rfd(p)\subset\calR(E)$ is a full subcategory which contains the zero object, it will suffice to show that $\Rfd(p)$ is closed under push-outs along a cofibration in $\calR(E)$.
+\begin{prop} The category $\Rfd(p)$ is a Waldhausen subcategory of $\calR(E)$.
+Moreover, it satisfies the ``2-out-of-3" axiom (i.e. it is saturated in the terminology of \cite{Waldhausen(1985)}) and admits functorial factorizations of morphisms into a cofibration followed by a weak equivalence. \end{prop} \begin{proof} Since $\Rfd(p)\subset\calR(E)$ is a full subcategory which contains the zero object, it suffices to show that $\Rfd(p)$ is closed under pushouts along a cofibration in $\calR(E)$.
 Let

-be a push-out diagram of retractive spaces over $E$, such that $p\circ r_i\colon X_i\to B$ are fibrations, for $i=0,1,2$, whose fibers are homotopy finite relative to the fibers of $p$.
-Then the induced map $p \circ r \colon X\to B$ is a fibration (see \cite{Kieboom}), and there is a push-out diagram
+be a pushout diagram of retractive spaces over $E$, such that $p\circ r_i\colon X_i\to B$ are fibrations, for $i=0,1,2$, whose fibers are homotopy finite relative to the fibers of $p$.
+Then the induced map $p \circ r \colon X\to B$ is a fibration (see \cite[p.
+383]{Kieboom}), and there is a pushout diagram